jsafrane/scratch/AWS CSI.md

 TODO: this has complicated idempotency expectations.
 It cancels previously called `ControllerUnpublishVolume` that may be still in progress (i.e. AWS is still detaching the volume and Kubernetes now wants the volume to be attached back).

 ### ControllerUnpublishVolume
-Checks that given volume is not attached to given node.
+1. Checks that given volume is not attached to given node.
 Returns success if so.
-Checks that given volume is **not** used (mounted) on the node.
-Returns error if so,.
+2. Checks that given volume is **not** used (mounted) on the node.
+Returns error if so.
+TODO: is there a reliable check for this?
-Issues `AWS.AttachVolume` and marks the detached device name as free  (more on that below).
+3. Issues `AWS.AttachVolume` and marks the detached device name as free  (more on that below).

 TODO: this has complicated idempotency expectations.
 It cancels previously called `ControllerPublishVolume` (i.e.AWS is still detaching the volume and Kubernetes now wants the volume to be detached).

 ### ValidateVolumeCapabilities